FahyT/portfolio/README.md

 ## Installation

-THe project is a static webpage hosted on Github Pages so no installation is required apart from a web browser of your choice.
+The project is a static webpage hosted on Github Pages so no installation is required apart from a web browser of your choice.

 ## Usage